pooja-rak/CashIQ/README.md

 **CashIQ** is a smart location-based application that helps users find nearby ATMs and provides real-time insights such as ATM condition, cash availability, and crowd level.

-The goal of this project is to reduce user inconvenience by helping them choose the most suitable ATM based on live conditions and navigate to it بسهولة.
+The goal of this project is to reduce user inconvenience by helping them choose the most suitable ATM

 ---